This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 When I finally tried it on, I was in disbelief at how painless it was to feed my daughter.
 And she kept latching on to my breasts without issues afterwards, so that was a relief!

 I used the nipple shield intermittently for a few weeks, until the pain disappeared (finally!).
 So, if you are breastfeeding, or planning on breastfeeding, do yourself a favor and get a nipple shield!
 You might not end up using it, but it’s a good idea to have it with you, just in case.
+IT’s actually one of my best tips for sore nipples!

 I used this Medela Nipple Shield.